AmanPatwal12/HR-ATTRITION-DASHBOARD/README.md

 How do performance ratings affect attrition rates?
 How does work-life balance influence attrition?
 Do employees leave more often when work-life balance is poor?
 Conclusion
-The analysis highlights key areas for targeted interventions to enhance employee retention.
-By addressing factors such as work-life balance and compensation, and by providing support for high-turnover roles, the organization can effectively reduce attrition rates and build a more stable workforce.
-Implementing proactive measures based on these insights will foster a more engaged and committed workforce, ultimately contributing to long-term organizational success.
+The analysis highlights critical areas for targeted interventions to enhance employee retention.
+By addressing factors such as work-life balance and compensation, and providing support for high-turnover roles, organizations can effectively reduce attrition rates and cultivate a more stable workforce.
+Implementing proactive measures based on these insights will promote a more engaged and committed workforce, ultimately contributing to long-term organizational success.